By Lauren Tjaden

 3. Ride horses

-Cape San Blas offers horseback riding right on the beach.
-It's one of the few places in the United States where you can ride a horse on the beach.
+Cape San Blas is one of the few places in the United States where you can ride a horse right on the beach.
 It’s a must-do adventure; few experiences are as sweet as wading through the surf atop a trusty steed—and watching dolphins frolic at the same time.
+Here are some area options.

 4. Go wild